 - Most sex offenders will not be legally allowed to attend church services. - If a registered sex offender wants to attend church services, that individual must meet the criteria that allows their presence on premises where children gather.
-The

-- If a sex offender is legally allowed to attend church, then the following apply: - The Deacons must be informed and they, in turn, must inform the Elders. - The Elders must meet with the offender and decide whether to admit him or her to church services or GRBC-related activities.
+The pertinent statute governs violent sexual offenders and sexual offenses involving minors, including the possession, production, or distribution of child pornography. - If a sex offender is legally allowed to attend church, then the following apply: - The Deacons must be informed and they, in turn, must inform the Elders. - The Elders must meet with the offender and decide whether to admit him or her to church services or GRBC-related activities.
 Admission of the offender will be based on factors such as extent of prior convictions, and his or her willingness to follow guidelines documented in this policy.
 This is not a comprehensive list of admission criteria. - A member of the Diaconate will contact the offender, letting him or her know that he or she must be accompanied at all times while on GRBC's property or anywhere in GRBC's buildings. - A Deacon will be responsible for coordinating the offender's accompaniment and ensuring compliance. - If an alleged or convicted sexual offender participates in any GRBC-related activity or public service that has the possibility of children being present: - The Elder and Deacon overseeing children's ministry, and children's ministry workers should be notified. - A Deacon, or someone the Deacon may designate and oversee, will accompany the alleged perpetrator or criminal offender at all times while he or she is on GRBC's property or anywhere in GRBC's buildings. - He or she will not be allowed in the Children's Sunday School wing or in the Nursery hall. - The Deacons will work with members to adopt guidelines governing an alleged or convicted sexual offender participating in GRBC-related activities that do not occur on church property, but elsewhere.
 The person must always be accompanied and supervised.